readium/ts-toolkit/navigator/docs/audio/AudioNavigator.md

 - `publication`: The audio `Publication` object.
 - `listeners`: An object that contains event listeners for the audio publication.
 - `initialPosition`: A `Locator` object that represents the initial position in the publication (optional).
 - `configuration`: An object that contains configuration options for the audio publication.
 This is relying on the Preferences API (optional).
+It also supports `contentProtection` and `keyboardPeripherals` options.

 ```js
 const navigator = new AudioNavigator(